 Ubuntu 18.04 already comes with Flatpak support built-in.
 You can verify this by trying to install Flatpak again using the following command.

-Previous versions of Ubuntu do not support Flatpaks out of the box, however.
-These and any other Debian-based distros can use the official PPA to install Flatpak.
+Previous versions of Ubuntu do not support Flatpaks out of the box.
+These and other Debian-based distros can use the official PPA to install Flatpak.
 Open up a terminal and enter the following commands one by one to add the PPA, update the system, and install Flatpak.

 sudo add-apt-repository ppa:alexlarsson/flatpak